d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 ## Concise Implementation

+In high-level APIs,
-In Gluon, we can directly call the `GRU` class in the `rnn` module.
+we can directly
+instantiate a GPU model.
 This encapsulates all the configuration detail that we made explicit above.
-The code is significantly faster as it uses compiled operators rather than Python for many details that we spelled out in detail before.
+The code is significantly faster as it uses compiled operators rather than Python for many details that we spelled out before.

 ```{.python .input}
 gru_layer = rnn.GRU(num_hiddens)